Pierre Zero Prestige Alcohol Free: Review

 Win.e Tempranillo: more stewed cherry and rhubarb flavours

-Newblood Shiraz: Contender to be the best dry red non-alcoholic wine.
+Newblood Shiraz: Very good dry red non-alcoholic wine.
 Australian.

 Plus and Minus Shiraz (de-alcoholised): More zero alcohol Australian shiraz.
 This has a much lighter and fruiter style.